isc-projects/kea/doc/guide/dhcp4-srv.rst

    "Dhcp4": { "lease-database": { "port" : 12345, ... }, ... }

-Should the database be located on a different system, you may need to specify a longer interval for the connection timeout:
+Should the database be located on a different system, the administrator may need to specify a longer interval for the connection timeout:

 ::